robert17/iotf-rtd/docs/reference/mqtt/index.rst

 Message Payload
 ---------------

-The Foundation supports sending and recieving messages in any format.
+The Watson IoT platform supports sending and recieving messages in any format.

-IoTF Maximum Message Payload Size
+Watson IoT Platform Maximum Message Payload Size
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The maximum payload size is 4 kilobytes (kB).
 If messages with payloads larger